CSC322-Grinnell/boardbank/README.md

 The framework for the website is built under the Model-View-Controller
 paradigm:
 * **Models**: The models are fairly straightforward.
 The main models are for volunteers, organizations, administrators.
-There are also models for volunteer skils and intersts.
+There are also models for volunteer skils and interests.
+It's important to note that if you add fields to models, you have to re-migrate the database (see Common Issues)
 * **Views**: The views use a standard html.erb format.
 The views are the most detailed part of the website that we have written: most of the substantive parts of the website heavily depend on preexisting Gems.